hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/03-ApplicationOverview.md

         },
     });
     ```
-    The **Gateway** connection is established by calling the [connect()](https://hyperledger.github.io/fabric-gateway/main/api/node/functions/connect.html) factory function with a client identity (user's X.509 certificate) and signing implementation (user's private key).
+    The **Gateway** connection is established by calling the [connect()](https://hyperledger.github.io/fabric-gateway/main/api/node/functions/connect.html) factory function with a client [identity](https://hyperledger.github.io/fabric-gateway/main/api/node/interfaces/Identity.html) (user's X.509 certificate) and [signing implementation](https://hyperledger.github.io/fabric-gateway/main/api/node/functions/signers.newPrivateKeySigner.html) (user's private key).
 It allows a specific user to interact with a Fabric network using the previously created gRPC connection.
 Optional configuration can also be supplied, and it is strongly recommended to include default timeouts for operations.

 ## Application CLI commands

-All the CLI command implementations are located within the [command](../../applications/trader-typescript/src/commands/) directory.
-Commands are exposed to [app.ts](../../applications/trader-typescript/src/app.ts) by [command/index.ts](../../applications/trader-typescript/src/commands/index.ts).
+All the CLI command implementations are located within the [commands](../../applications/trader-typescript/src/commands/) directory.
+Commands are exposed to [app.ts](../../applications/trader-typescript/src/app.ts) by [commands/index.ts](../../applications/trader-typescript/src/commands/index.ts).

 When invoked, the command is passed the **Gateway** instance it should use to interact with the Fabric network.
 To do useful work, command implementations typically performs these steps: